awsdocs/aws-kms-developer-guide/doc_source/multi-region-keys-overview.md

 + You can enable and disable [automatic key rotation](rotate-keys.md) only on a primary key\.
 + You can [schedule the deletion of a primary key](multi-region-keys-delete.md) at any time\.
 But AWS KMS will not delete a primary key until all of its replica keys are deleted\.

+However, primary and replica keys don't differ in any cryptographic properties\.
+You can use a primary key and its replica keys interchangeably\.

 You are not required to replicate a primary key\.
 You can use it just as you would any KMS key and replicate it if and when it is useful\.
 However, because multi\-Region keys have different security properties than single\-Region keys, we recommend that you create a multi\-Region key only when you plan to replicate it\.

 ### Replica key<a name="mrk-replica-key"></a>

 A multi\-Region *replica key* is a KMS key that has the same [key ID](concepts.md#key-id-key-id) and [key material](concepts.md#key-material) as its [primary key](#mrk-primary-key) and related replica keys, but exists in a different AWS Region\.
-You can use a replica key to encrypt plaintext that might be decrypted by a related multi\-Region key in a different AWS Region\.
-And you can use it to decrypt ciphertext that was encrypted by a related multi\-Region key \(primary or replica\) in a different AWS Region\.

 A replica key is a fully functional KMS key with it own key policy, grants, alias, tags, and other properties\.
 It is not a copy of or pointer to the primary key or any other key\.
 You can use a replica key even if its primary key and all related replica keys are disabled\.
 You can also convert a replica key to a primary key and a primary key to a replica key\.
 Once it is created, a replica key relies on its primary key only for [key rotation](multi-region-keys-manage.md#multi-region-rotate) and [updating the primary Region](multi-region-keys-manage.md#multi-region-update)\.

+Primary and replica keys don't differ in any cryptographic properties\.
+You can use a primary key and its replica keys interchangeably\.
+Data encrypted by a primary or replica key can be decrypted by the same key, or by any related primary or replica key\.

 ### Replicate<a name="replicate"></a>